eparey/pesci/wiki/Input-Files.md

 The following R code is provided as an example to format a Seurat Object into a Sparse Matrix for pesci.
 It creates a CellRanger-like directory (hereafter named "Cragig_sparse_matrix/") that can be directly provided as argument to --matrix1 or --matrix2 in pesci.
 Cell to cluster separator can be tab or comma (automatically detected)

-Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 ```R
 library(Matrix)